‘Wayne is a true hero’: DC officer dies in accidental shooting while retrieving suspect’s gun from storm drain

-A police officer was shot in Northeast D.C. on Wednesday afternoon after a suspect’s discarded gun went off while he was retrieving it.
-The officer was flown to a nearby hospital for treatment, according to a spokesman for D.C.
-Fire and EMS.
+A police officer has died after being shot in Northeast D.C. on Wednesday afternoon, after a suspect’s discarded gun went off while he was retrieving it.

 It happened in the area of DC-295 and Eastern Avenue in the Kenilworth neighborhood around 5:40 p.m.

-MPD Executive Assistant Chief Jeffery Carroll said at a news conference Wednesday evening that the officer was shot while retrieving a firearm that was discarded down a storm drain by a suspect his unit was chasing before.
+D.C. police Executive Assistant Chief Jeffery Carroll said at a news conference later Wednesday night that David was shot while retrieving a firearm that was discarded down a storm drain by a suspect his unit had been chasing.

-Members of D.C. police’s Violent Crime Suppression unit were in the 4500 block of Quarles Street NE around 5:40 p.m. when they witnessed a suspicious vehicle and a man exiting it.
-Police approached the man who then fled toward the roadway of DC-295 southbound and discarded a weapon down a storm drain.
+Members of D.C. police’s Violent Crime Suppression Division were in the 4500 block of Quarles Street NE around 5:40 p.m., when they witnessed a suspicious vehicle and a man exiting it.
+Police approached the man who then fled toward DC-295 southbound and discarded a weapon down a storm drain on the side of the road.

-The man jumped from the service road, then got on the back of a motorcycle and was able to outrun police.
-The suspect is described as a man with long dreads, last seen wearing a white shirt and light blue shorts, according to Carroll.
+The man jumped down from the service road, then got on the back of a motorcycle and was able to outrun police.
+The suspect is described as a man with long dreads, last seen wearing a white shirt and light blue shorts, Carroll said.

-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) is assisting D.C. police with the ongoing investigation, they said in a post on X. The agency will “process the firearm once it’s recovered,” Carroll said.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) is assisting D.C. police with the ongoing investigation, the agency said in a post on X. The agency will “process the firearm once it’s recovered,” Carroll said.

 Below is the area where the incident occurred: